PrimaMateria/blog/primamateria-blog/content/neovim-nix.md

 Why to do it such complicated way?", answer="

-Initially, I had all configurations stored in one large nix string, which quickly became messy and difficult to navigate.
-To improve the organization, I extracted the configuration for each plugin into a separate nix file and combined them later using import calls.
+Initially, I had all configurations stored in one large Nix string, which quickly became messy and difficult to navigate.
+To improve the organization, I extracted the configuration for each plugin into a separate Nix file and combined them later using import calls.

-However, I still found it unfit to write Vim code within the nix string.
+However, I still found it unfit to write Vim code within the Nix string.
 To address this issue, I packaged all the files into a derivation and sourced them as Vim files.